kasama-ssc/docs/docs/development-guide/system-architecture.md

 - **Handling in the Controller**:
     - When a form is submitted, the system checks the `"action"` value and determines the logic to execute.
-    - This allows flexibility in handling multiple actions (like submitting a vote, managing system status, etc.) without requiring separate forms for each function.

 ### Entry Point: index.php